Defra-Data-Science-Centre-of-Excellence/RShiny_hackathon/README.md

 -  [DASH Sharepoint page](https://defra.sharepoint.com/sites/Community448/SitePages/Welcome-to-the-Data-Science-Centre-of-Excellence.aspx)

--  Please get in touch at datascience@defra.gov.uk if you have any questions or suggestions
+-  Please get in touch with datascience@defra.gov.uk if you have any questions or suggestions